dribdat/dribdat/README.md

 ```

 By default in a dev environment, a SQLite database will be created in the root folder (`dev.db`).
 You can also install and configure your choice of DBMS [supported by SQLAlchemy](http://docs.sqlalchemy.org/en/rel_1_1/dialects/index.html).

+In production, the `DATABASE_URL` configures connectivity to an SQLAlchemy-compatible database engine.
+This requires a `DRIBDAT_ENV=prod` configuration.

 Run the following to create your app's database tables and perform the initial migration: